Board of Governors

 Elizabeth is the VP Finance and Accounting at the Woodbridge Company Limited (Thomson Family Office) and has held this position for seven years.
 Prior to joining Woodbridge, Elizabeth held positions in Treasury and Finance at Maple Leaf Foods.
 Elizabeth has served on many Audit and Finance committees for private and non-profit organizations and is currently serving on the Audit and Finance committee of The Globe and Mail.
 Elizabeth is a graduate of the University of Toronto and is a CPA, CA. She has two sons at the College: Ari (Class of '29) and George (Class of '31).

-Susan is a partner in Torys LLP’s Pensions and Employment Practice.
+Susan is a partner and Head of McCarthy Tétrault’s Pensions, Benefits, & Executive Compensation Group.
 Recognized as a leading pension and benefits lawyer, Susan’s practice focuses on all areas of pension and benefits law and governance.
 Susan is a frequent speaker and moderator on emerging retirement industry issues and has a particular interest in policy development on a provincial and national level.
 She is past Chair of the Board of the Association of Canadian Pension Management (ACPM).
 In 2016, Susan was the first recipient of the ACPM Don Ireland Award in recognition of outstanding volunteerism in the field of pensions and retirement benefits.
 Her son, Max, is in the Class of '24.

 Manisha Burman is Head, Client Experience and Workforce Effectiveness for Personal and Business Banking, Specialized Sales and Financial Planning for BMO Financial Group.
 She joined BMO as Vice President, Talent Management in 2011, where she led and renewed a variety of functions including recruitment, talent planning, workforce analytics, career management and employee pulse.
 She also served as the CHRO for Capital Markets & Wealth International, working with the CEO and COO of Capital Markets along with their Asia and European Country Heads to elevate their talent, diversity and leadership development agenda.